KurukW/AI_Project1/ReadMe.md

 # Hand gesture recognition in industry
-Scool project on a deep learning application.
+School project on a deep learning application.
-DEVELOPPER L'INTRO

 ## Table of contents